 Limitations

 This study is limited by its observational design, and follow-up data were not collected.
 There are no data regarding patient/prescriber treatment preferences.
 Possible selection bias may appear owing to variable healthcare setting in participating countries.
+Differences in healthcare systems in different countries could have influenced the availability of specific drugs (e.g., NOACs).
+A status of compliance with guidelines may vary according to countries.
+However, we have analysed the totality of data and country-specific analyses are planned.

 Information regarding dose adjustment with digoxin and sotalol is not collected.
 Albuminuria, which is a component for the evaluation of kidney function was not assessed.
 Moreover, physicians knew that their recommendations on diagnostic assessment and treatment would be recorded.
 Registries are likely to attract selected highly motivated patients and their treatment at enrolling visit may express higher compliance.
 However, because of enrolment of consecutive patients, the probability for a physician to recruit mainly patients with higher compliance is limited.
 Future prospective studies are needed to complement our results.

 Strengths